Pets, Livestock, and HABs

 Resources are available to assist veterinarians to respond to incidents of suspected HAB-related illness in animals.
 The California Water Boards provide limited funding for confirmatory testing of HAB-related poisonings in canines, and can assist with HAB identification and early response in suspected exposure areas.
 State or local agencies can post advisory signs at hazardous waterbodies to prevent additional animal poisonings.

-POTENTIAL FUNDING: Limited funding may be available to cover physical examination of ill dogs with suspected poisoning.
-For California licensed veterinarians when reimbursement for testing is approved by the Water Board.
-Funding may be available to cover costs of all the following:
+- POTENTIAL FUNDING: Limited funding may be available to cover physical examination and sample analysis of ill dogs with suspected poisoning.
+If funding is approved by the Water Boards, funds can only reimburse California licensed veterinarians for testing.
+A list of the potential testing costs that can be reimbursed is listed below:

 - live canine physical examination